 - TOTALLY NATURAL MATERIAL & HIGH QUALITY--- Bird perch is made of natural apple wood.
 Apple wood is hard, non-toxic and nutritious for biting.
 Apples wood have a natural texture to grab esaily

-- IDEAL GIFTS FOR YOUR PET--- The natural apple wood is loaded with uneven surfaces that not only provides wonderful exercise and amazing feet massage for your pet but also an ideal place for your friends to chew, play, climb, rest and keep them healthy.
+- IDEAL GIFTS FOR YOUR PET--- The natural apple wood is loaded with uneven surfaces that not only provides wonderful exercise and amazing feet massage for your pet but also an ideal place for your friends to chew, play, climb, rest and keep them healthier.

 - EASY INSTALL-- Simply unscrew the bolt, situate the branch at the height desired with a spacer on each side and then tighten it so that the attachment stays in place.

-- ENJOY THE FUN--- Fun to play, Climb and rest,relieves boredom and increases activity level, Perch toy provides your pet with a nice and cozy place to play and exercise.
+- ENJOY THE FUN--- Fun to play, climb and rest,relieves boredom and increases activity level, Perch toy provides your pet with a nice and cozy place to play and exercise.

 - SIZE--- The pole length is 3.9inch and the platform diameter is 3.5 to 3.9inch,total length 7.3*7.8inch.
 Bird Perch Stand providing hours of active fun for your pet bird.
 I believe that you and your bird will like it.